-Issuer: NDX Growth & Income Fund (the "Fund") is an investment trust established under the laws of the Province of Ontario pursuant to the Trust Agreement.
-Strathbridge Asset Management Inc. (the "Manager" or "Strathbridge") is the manager and the investment manager of the units (the "Class U Units") of the Fund.
-The Class A Units and Class U
+U.S. Financials Income Fund (the "Fund") is a closed-end investment Issuer:

-Fund.
+trust established under the laws of the Province of Ontario pursuant to the Trust Agreement (defined herein).
+Strathbridge Asset Management Inc. (the "Manager" or "Strathbridge") is the manager and the investment manager of the Fund.
 See "Overview of the Legal Structure of the Fund".

-Offering: The Fund is offering class A units (the "Class A Units") and class U
+The Fund is offering class A units (the "Class A Units") and class U Offering: